zhenging/math265a/sections/0607_physical_applications.md

 >Solution
 Water of different depth has different force.

-27\. **Emptying a swimming pool** A swimming pool has the shape of a box with a base that measures $25 m$ by $15 m$ and a uniform depth of $2.5 m$.
+27\. **Emptying a swimming pool** A swimming pool has the shape of a box with a base that measures 25m by 15m and a uniform depth of 2.5m.
 How much work is required to pump the water out of the pool when it is full?
 >Solution
 $$
 \begin{aligned}